nickw409/TimeSculptor/deliverables/Report_7.md

 **Kimberly:**

-- Made class description for Day and Compare Requests
+- Prepared for midterm presentation
-- Continued looking into React
+- Continued to learn React

 **Nick:**